Eating high protein fish improves our health in many ways.

 Despite the notion of anchovy being salty, it is naturally low in sodium.

 But since it’s usually put through a curing process for preservation, the briny taste is what comes to mind when presented with anchovy.

 Besides, it’s affordable and an effective and practical supplement to one’s diet.

 Mackerel is a rarely acknowledged nourishing gift from the seas.

 Canned mackerel holds 23.19 grams of protein and 156 calories in a 100-gram serving.

-With fresh herbs and aromatics as stuffing, this you can smoke, bake or even roast mackerel
+With fresh herbs and aromatics as stuffing, you can smoke, bake, or even roast mackerel

 And while it tastes milder than salmon or sardines and anchovies, it is just as savory, perfect for those who are looking for a subtle flavor.

 Tilapia that’s cooked using dry heat provides 128 calories and 26.25 grams of protein in a 100-gram slice.

 Its protein content is something to boast but its flavor?
 Not that much.